incubateind/gdtc-Day1/README.md

 The participants can select one of the below mentioned challenges in which they will start working from Day 1 and then submit their work at the end of the Camp by generating a PR to this repository.

-The task is that we utilize GitHub features over the course of next 3 days, each indiviual is to come up with solutions which will require you push
+The task is that we utilize GitHub features over the course of next 3 days, each indiviual is to come up with a portfolio of their own and then create a PR.
+At the end of the Camp we will be having our own portfolios live on the internet to be made public.

 ## DAY 1